Protect your business from the growing risk of attack

 After the Update to General Data Protection regulation (GDPR) came into force in May 2018, companies operating in the EU must comply with new rules governing the use of their data – or face a fine of up to 4% of global turnover.
 Over the last year, these fines have started to happen: British Airways (BA) is facing a record fine of £183 million and Marriott Hotel Group faces a £99 million fine.

 With this in mind, The Future of Cyber Security Birmingham 2020 will offer executives the opportunity to hear about best practice approaches to the new regulation in terms of technology and strategy.

 As part of this, the event will examine how much work has already been done by businesses, with some quick-fire tips for getting into shape.

 Exclusive, invite-only cyber security conference for senior professionals

-Cyber Birmingham 2020 will be a closed-door, invite-only conference and expedition featuring 300 hand-picked senior executives from major UK firms.
+Cyber Birmingham 2020 will be a closed-door, invite-only conference and expedition featuring over 300 hand-picked senior executives from major UK firms.

 The event is aimed at board level executives and senior IT decision-makers from government and industries including critical infrastructure, retail, healthcare and financial services.

 The Future of Cyber Security Birmingham 2020 aims to help businesses to stay one step ahead of attackers through a number of insightful sessions not available at any other security conference.